The One I Gave My Heart To: Critical reception

+According to Edwin Ortiz from Complex, Aaliyah proved that she could "switch from her usual mid-tempo style and deliver an incredible vocal performance".
+He also felt that she "brought the song to life through her smooth soprano vocals, highlighting a broken heart and sense of betrayal, with the accompanying video perfectly depicting her emotional state".
+Jordan Simon from Idotaltor said, on "The One I Gave My Heart To,” the album’s final single, the teenager confirmed what others close to her already knew: she was capable of delivering a vocal performance that would make the era’s dominating divas Whitney Houston and Celine Dion proud."
+In his "Talking Music" column, Music Weeks Alan Jones described the song as "Warren's typically stately MOR/pop ballad" and that along with "Hot Like Fire" were both "fabulous showcases for her".
+While briefly discussing the song, Stereogum writer Tom Breihan described the song as a "pretty-but-pedestrian Diane Warren ballad".
+Georgette Cline from The Boombox felt that Aaliyah allowed her "vulnerability to be exposed" on the song.
+Variety writers felt that "With teenage love comes teenage heartbreak, and when you combine that with songwriting ace Diane Warren, it adds up to a power ballad".
+They also praised the song because it showcased Aaliyah's "ability to hit higher notes and display vulnerability".

 Commercial performance

 In the United States, "The One I Gave My Heart To" debuted on the Billboard Hot 100 issued October 4, 1997 at number 24.
 It reached its peak at number nine in its seventh week, making it the highest-charting single from One in a Million.
 The song debuted at number 18 on the Hot R&B/Hip-Hop Songs on October 4, reaching the top ten at number eight on December 6.
 The song also peaked within the top ten on the Rhythmic chart, at number eight, on November 15.
 On the Dance Club Songs, the song peaked at number 18 on February 28, 1998.
 "The One I Gave My Heart To" was certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 units, on October 21, 1997.
 By the end of 1997, the single had sold over 900,000 copies in the US.

 Internationally, the song was a moderate success, peaking at number 30 on the UK Singles Chart on November 23, 1997.
 In the United Kingdom, the song also peaked at number 25 on the dance chart, and at number three on the R&B chart.
 Elsewhere in Europe, "The One I Gave My Heart To" peaked at number 16 on the Dutch Tipparade chart on February 6, 1998.
 In New Zealand, the song peaked at number 28 on December 7, 1997.